railwayapp/docs/src/docs/how-to/configure-deployments.md

 title: Configure Deployments
 ---

-[Service Deployments](/reference/deployments) are attempts to build and deliver your application.
+[Deployments](/reference/deployments) are attempts to build and deliver your application.

 Explore the guides in this section to learn about deployments and how to configure them:
 - [Optimize Deployments](/how-to/optimize-deployments)